sniggle/joomla-module-social-privacy-buttons/README.md

 # Social Privacy Buttons for Joomla!
-** Joomla!
-Module to display social sharing buttons for various networks without tracking scripts! **
+**Joomla!
+Module to display social sharing buttons for various networks without tracking scripts!**

+**We are just preparing to provide the first release.
+Until then the module is WORK IN PROGRESS**

 ## About this Joomla! module
 Yet another social sharing add-in for Joomla! ???